ShortToGround/Kludge-Z80/README.md

 Programming wisdom says to write your code first and optimize later.
 I have no doubts that there are many places my code can be optimized.
 I don't have a full grasp of every instruction so I will try to get it running first, then go back and make it faster/better later.

-**I couldn't have finished this project without help from the user Erlend_LB6MI at #electronics on libera IRC or the help from the man behind the Zeal 8-Bit computer project.
+**Special thanks to the user Erlend_LB6MI at #electronics on libera IRC and the man behind the Zeal 8-Bit computer project for their guidance.
 Check out the Zeal 8-bit computer [here](https://zeal8bit.com).
 His project is seriously impressive and he even created his own VFS from scratch.
 His kernel is complete with syscalls and everything.
 This project is what re-inspired me to finish mine!**

 ## Current hardware list